 In retinitis pigmentosa, over time the rod cells, which help us see at night, die off.
 Then, the cone cells, which help us see colors in daylight, die off.

 Sometimes RP runs in a family or happens in people with some types of health syndromes.
-Other people get it without a family history or a syndrome.
+But people can get it without a family history or a health syndrome.

 If the condition runs in a family, genetic testing can tell whether a child is likely to get RP before symptoms start.